ThomasMathewz/Telecom-Customer-Churn-Prediction/README.md

 Instead of binary predictions, churn probabilities were converted into risk bands (Low, Medium, High).
 This enables prioritized and cost-effective retention actions.

 ### 9.1 Churn Risk Analysis (Interpretation)
-•	The displayed customers have churn probabilities in the range of ~0.43–0.49, which places them in the Medium Risk category.
+-	The displayed customers have churn probabilities in the range of ~0.43–0.49, which places them in the Medium Risk category.
-•	These customers are not certain churners, but they exhibit noticeable risk signals compared to low-risk users.
+-	These customers are not certain churners, but they exhibit noticeable risk signals compared to low-risk users.
-•	Medium-risk customers typically represent the largest opportunity group for retention, as timely interventions can prevent escalation to high risk.
+-	Medium-risk customers typically represent the largest opportunity group for retention, as timely interventions can prevent escalation to high risk.
-•	Recommended actions for this segment include: o	Personalized offers or plan optimization o	Proactive communication (email/SMS/app notifications) o	Monitoring service experience to avoid dissatisfaction triggers
+-	Recommended actions for this segment include:
+    -	Personalized offers or plan optimization
+    -	Proactive communication (email/SMS/app notifications)
+    -	Monitoring service experience to avoid dissatisfaction triggers

 ### 9.2 Business Insight
 Instead of a binary churn decision, risk-based segmentation enables prioritized and cost-effective retention strategies, focusing effort where it can deliver the highest impact.